 Arriving in Sweden on a Tuesday, I decided it would be fun to offer the good citizens of Stockholm a chance to experience my magic.
 I found a broad avenue with no cars allowed that leads to the Old Town, yet still in the heart of Stockholm.
+I parked myself In front of a store that sold sandwiches and sweets, and began to busk!
 So there I was, standing in the walkway with a small table that said “magic”.
 Within two minutes of setting up I had the first crowd, and crowd after crowd continued to form for 4 hours!
 Young and old, men and women, swedes and turks, families and businessmen, before I knew it, my hat was filled with coins, but it was the shrieks of delight and amazement that kept bringing people around, as the passers by fully embraced what I had to offer.
 I was delighted with how open and friendly the Swedes are.

 But the highlight of the day was still to come…sure enough, within about an hour from my start, I see a young man in a police uniform burst thru the crowd and come right up to me, just in the middle of the invisible deck routine.